 According to the Centers for Disease Control and Prevention (CDC), each year more than

-These bacteria constitute a growing threat, and the key to developing new and effective medications may lie in treatments of the past — natural antibiotics.
+These bacteria constitute a growing threat, and the key to developing new and effective medications may lie in natural antibiotics.

 While natural antibiotics may present opportunities, they also carry risks.
-Still, research into these treatments is growing, and an increasing number of substances are being tested.
-Natural antibiotics traditionally used for centuries may contribute to the lifesaving drugs of tomorrow.
+Still, research into these treatments is growing, and an increasing number of substances are undergoing testing.
+As such, natural antibiotics that people have traditionally used for centuries may contribute to the lifesaving drugs of tomorrow.